Japkeerat Bindra, ’17

 With Moody’s, Bindra worked on strategizing and executing programs for the company and what started as a team of five grew to 250 by the time Bindra left the company as Assistant Vice President in 2016.
 “The teams I worked for almost felt like working for a startup within this really mature, over 100-year-old, organization.
 I found myself really growing with the team as well.”

 But at the end of 2016, Bindra knew he wanted to make a change and it was yet another Drexel connection that helped him decide his next move.
 “I expressed to the former Dean [Dr. George Tsetsekos] a few times my interest in going back to get my MBA and he informed me what Drexel had to offer in terms of how accelerated it was — a 15-month full-time program, at the time, with the opportunity to double-up and have a Master’s within the same timeframe.”
-After consulting with Tsetsekos, Bindra returned to LeBow to pursue his Master’s in Finance and MBA in August of 2016.
+After consulting with Tsetsekos, Bindra returned to LeBow to pursue his Master’s in Finance and MBA.

 During his graduate studies, Bindra got an internship with Johnson & Johnson’s pharmaceutical division.
 “The internship opportunity was invaluable.
 In the way that co-op added a lot of value for me in undergrad, the internship added a lot of value for me in the graduate degree.”